CloudMonkeyCoding/Slay-The-GPT/chrome_extension/README.md

   instructions now demand explicit `CHOOSE <OptionIndex>` commands for these card selections using the 1-based ordering from `screen_state.hand` or `choice_list`, so ChatGPT will name the target instead of deferring to you.
+- Indices are strictly 1-based; index `1` selects the first option.
+The popup normalizes any zero-based `CHOOSE` output from older prompts and will reject negative values before sending the sequence to CommunicationMod.
 - The manual command/sequence/log forms remain available below if you need to issue ad-hoc actions outside the automated workflow.
 The sequence textarea accepts plain-text commands (for example, `PLAY 2 1` or `END`) and still